Edmond Dantès: Loyalty and betrayal

 Upon returning to Marseille, Edmond learns that his father had died of hunger and that Mercédès had married Fernand 8 months after he was supposedly executed for treason.
 His old neighbour Gaspard Caderousse is still alive, and—under the guise of the Abbé Busoni—Edmond visits him to learn more.
 Caderousse tells him that Morrel had tried to obtain a fair trial for Edmond, and how Mercédès pleaded for his release.
 He also learns that those who had remained loyal to him had suffered greatly, while those who had betrayed him had prospered.
 Edmond thanks Caderousse for the information, paying him with a large diamond that he said had come into Edmond's possession while in prison.
-Realizing that only Morrel had remained loyal, Edmond creates three disguises — an Englishman named Lord Wilmore, a clerk from the banking firm Thomson and French, and Sinbad the Sailor — and uses them to save Morrel from bankruptcy and suicide.
+Realizing that only Morrel had remained loyal, Edmond creates three disguises – an Englishman named Lord Wilmore, a clerk from the banking firm Thomson and French, and Sinbad the Sailor – and uses them to save Morrel from bankruptcy and suicide.
 Edmond then goes into hiding, spending nine years reforming himself as the Count of Monte Cristo.

 Paris and the Count

 Edmond emerges into Parisian society as the mysterious and sophisticated Count of Monte Cristo.
 Having purchased the deed to the island from whence he obtained his treasure, Edmond is able to place himself in the upper strata of Parisian society and assume the role of one of the most influential men in all of France.
-As such, he is introduced to several other powerful men, most notably Danglars, who is now a wealthy banker; Mondego, who is now Count de Morcerf and a military hero; and M. Villefort, who is now the procureur du roi, one of the most powerful advocates in the country.
+As such, he is introduced to several other powerful men, most notably Danglars, who is now a wealthy banker; Mondego, who is now Count de Morcerf and a military hero; and M. Villefort, who is now the procureur du roi, one of the most powerful lawyers in the country.
 Furthermore, Mondego has married Mercédès, and the two have a son named Albert.
 Having established himself in Parisian society, and having distanced himself from Edmond Dantès, the Count is able to formulate his plans of revenge against the men who betrayed him.
 By the end of the novel, Edmond had exacted his revenge on all of the men who would have seen him rot in prison.
-He exposes Villefort and Mondego for their part in the conspiracy, ruining their respective reputations and bringing the police down upon them; Villefort goes insane, and Mondego commits suicide.
-Danglars is, for a time, captured by the Italian bandit Luigi Vampa, made to understand Edmond's suffering, and stripped of all of his wealth.
-Edmond, at the end of the novel, departs with Haydée (previously enslaved by Mondego and liberated by Edmond), leaving with words of immortal wisdom: "to wait and hope".
+He exposes crimes committed by Villefort and Mondego, ruining their respective reputations and bringing the police down upon them; Villefort goes insane, and Mondego commits suicide.
+He arranges for Danglars to be temporarily captured by the Italian bandit Luigi Vampa, made to understand Edmond's suffering, and stripped of all of his wealth.
+Edmond, at the end of the novel, departs with his ward Haydée (previously enslaved by Mondego and liberated by Edmond), leaving with words of wisdom: "to wait and hope".